dragontheory/THOR/README.md

 SHORT ANSWER : : Cascading Style Sheets (CSS)
 LONG ANSWER : : UI behavior is purposely repetitive and predictable (read intuitive/conventional).
 Most UI features such as buttons, menus, panels, accordions, etc. have two states.
 Open/close, hide/show, on/off, in/out, down/up, true/false, checked/unchecked, etc. That's all they do regardless of the data they contain.

 CSS rules are LIVE states of layered/cascading, boolean logic.
-When a CSS state changes, the rule is executed **instantaniously** and the UI is changed.
+When a CSS state changes, the rule is executed **instantaneously** and the UI is changed.
 No resource hungry script processing is necessary.
 FOR EXAMPLE : : When a result item is clicked, the class `.open-profile` is added to the `<body>`.
 A CSS rule already exists that says, when `.open-profile` is in the `<body>` slide in the `.profile` panel.

 All scaffolding/layout UI logic is handled in this manner.
 All we need is a single class or combination of classes in the `<body>` to change anything in the UI.
 This simple technique extends the intuitive/conventional UI to the development side.
 Not only is the UI repetitive and predictable for the end-user but the technique is old-school familiar for the developers as well.

-This simple technique eliminates the need for third party plug-ins that sometimes add complication and obfuscation, to the development process and bloat to the code base, thus shortening the application developement LoE while promoting application performance.
+This simple technique eliminates the need for third party plug-ins that sometimes add complication and obfuscation, to the development process and bloat to the code base, thus shortening the application development LoE while promoting application performance.
 Since this technique is executed only in the browser, network traffic is minimized.

 As long as the UI logic is separate from the data logic, scripting is rarely necessary.